Bodø Municipality: Culture

 The Norwegian Aviation Museum and The Nordland Museum are located in Bodø.
 The Nordland Museum (Nordlandsmuseet) consists of 18 smaller museums, which are located in different cities in the Nordland region.
 The main Nordland Museum institution is the Bodø City Museum, where the museum administration has its headquarters.
 The Bodø City Museum has four permanent exhibitions: The Lofoten Fisheries, a Sami exhibit, a Viking treasure, and an exhibition about Bodø's history from 1816 to 2000.
 In addition, the most recent smaller institution to open as part of the Nordland Museum was The Norwegian Jekt Trade Museum.
 It opened in 2019, and is located just outside of the city centre.

 The Bodø Cathedral was built in 1956, representing post-war architecture, whereas the Bodin Church just outside the city centre dates from the 13th century, representing a typical medieval stone church.

 The new cultural centre "Stormen" (the storm) was opened in 2014.
-It contains a library, a concert hall and theater.
+It contains a library, a concert hall and theatre.
 The building was designed by Daniel Rosbottom and David Howarth from London-based DRDH Architects.
 The official art projects in Stormen were curated by KORO.

-Bodø is host to the cultural festivals Nordland Musikkfestuke, Parkenfestivalen and the Opptur festival every summer, as well as the free and volunteer based Bodø Hardcore Festival in early winter.
+Bodø is host to the cultural festivals Nordland Musikkfestuke, Parkenfestivalen and the Opptur festival every summer, as well as the free and volunteer-based Bodø Hardcore Festival in early winter.
 The avant-garde and experimental contemporary music festival Nødutgangfestivalen has been held annually since 2006.

-Fram Kino was the first cinema in Norway.
-It was started in the year 1908.
+Fram Kino was the first cinema in Norway, opening in 1908.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Bodø.
+The Church of Norway has six parishes (sokn) within Bodø Municipality.
 It is part of the Bodø domprosti (arch-deanery) in the Diocese of Sør-Hålogaland.

-Sports

-Bodø's main professional team is the football club Bodø/Glimt, playing in Eliteserien, the top division of football in Norway, of which they are the current champions and currently playing in the 2022-23 UEFA Europa League.

-In addition to Bodø/Glimt, Bodø has had several teams at national top level, including Grand Bodø (women's football), Junkeren (women's handball) and Bodø HK (men's handball).

-The most well-known sporting arena in Bodø is Aspmyra Stadion, which in addition to being the home of Bodø/Glimt has hosted one international match.

-Also, the multi-purpose indoor Bodø Spektrum, contains full-size football and handball courts, as well as several swimming and bathing facilities.

-The town is also home of Bodø Barbarians, a leading rugby league team.